 If for some reason you decide to skip a treatment there will not be any negative consequences on your skin.
 The botulinum toxin will simply stop working and your skin will return to its natural state.

 Overall, Botox is an effective tool that is used to reduce the signs of ageing for cosmetic purposes.
-It can erase wrinkles and lines, but requires continued upkeep every three to six months to prolong the results.
+It can erase wrinkles and lines but requires continued upkeep every 3-6 months to prolong the results.

 References